You have no items in your shopping cart.

 Wire spacing is dictated by the nose height of the badger and this may be anything between 15 - 25cm from the ground depending on breed and sex, with a second wire a similar distance above the first wire.
 Only 2 wires are normally required to eliminate above 90% of the incursions .
 The most common height would be about 17cm to get the nose of the animal as he stretches forward to investigate the fence.
 (See section on baiting)

-Electric fences must be powered by a specialised energiser (which gets its power from the mains or from a 12v battery).
-If you use a 12v battery, you will need two batteries, so you can charge one up on a trickle-charger, whilst the other one of electrifying the fence.
+Electric fences must be powered by a specialised energiser (which gets its power from the 220 v mains or from a 12 v battery).
+If you use a 12 v battery, you will need to be able to charge this up on a trickle-charger during the day when the charge gets low, the badgers being nocturnal will not be challenging the fence during the day.
 An alternative is to use a solar panel.

 When badgers encountered the fences for the first time their initial response is the same as would be expected for any unfamiliar object.
 In most instances, badgers approach the fences cautiously before investigating, usually with their noses, which are poorly insulated and highly innervated.
 Any individual touching an electrified fence with their nose will, therefore, receive a sharp shock and subsequently learn to avoid the area.
 Badgers are normally inquisitive and do not normally require encouragement but should this be necessary then investigatory behaviour may encouraged and a number of approaches have been used previously to achieve this.
 These include attaching either Bait Caps unfamiliar objects or food items attached to the fence.